Butterfly Pea Tea Is the Secret Behind Magical Colorful-Changing Drinks

-At Dingle Berries, Reyes uses organic butterfly pea tea and a precise steeping method to ensure that his drinks preserve butterfly pea tea’s natural, light flavor -- which tastes like a very subdued version of green tea.
+At Dingle Berries, Reyes uses organic butterfly pea tea and a precise steeping method to ensure that his drinks preserve butterfly pea tea’s natural, light flavor—which is comparable to white tea.
 “It almost has an earthy flavor, so it’s a great base to start if you’re mixing with other flavors.
 If you get the method and ratio when mixing it with other flavors, it’s uniquely pleasant.”

-Currently, Reyes uses the ingredient in three of his menu items, with the most popular being the #LiquidDream: a butterfly pea tea-based drink mixed with rose extract and topped with pink cheesecake foam.
+Currently, Reyes uses the ingredient in three of his menu items, with the most popular being the Liquid Dream: a butterfly pea tea-based drink mixed with rose extract and topped with pink cheesecake foam.

 The beautiful blue flower also finds its way in food dishes.
-At Farmhouse Kitchen, a Thai eatery with locations in San Francisco, Oakland, and Portland, Chef Kasem Saengsawang utilizes butterfly pea tea as a dye for his culinary creations.
+At Farmhouse Kitchen, a Thai restaurant with locations in San Francisco, Oakland, and Portland, Chef Kasem Saengsawang utilizes butterfly pea tea as a dye for his culinary creations.
 “At Farmhouse Kitchen, we are representing unseen Thai cuisine,” Saengsawang shared.
 This includes, of course, the use of a native Thai ingredient, butterfly pea flower.
 “We use dok anchan for our rice at the restaurant and also for a rice salad as well.
-The way we [make] blue rice is [by boiling the] butterfly pea flower with water to get the blue liquid out and then [steaming it] with jasmine rice.”
+The way we make blue rice is by boiling the butterfly pea flower with water to get the blue liquid out and then [steaming it] with jasmine rice.”

 Stefan Dorn, the owner and founder of Bluechai, a Germany-based tea vendor that carries butterfly pea tea, first became interested in the ingredient after a trip through Southeast Asia.
 “Traditional applications of the butterfly pea flower have been mainly in food coloring, such as coloring rice blue or making refreshing, iced blue teas with the flower,” he explained.
-“The blue flower basically allows any chef to finally include a natural blue food dye in their color palette -- complementing other natural food dyes such as turmeric, hibiscus, charcoal, beet root or barley grass powders.”
+“The blue flower basically allows any chef to finally include a natural blue food dye in their color palette—complementing other natural food dyes such as turmeric, hibiscus, charcoal, beet root or barley grass powders.”

-Due to the alluring color of butterfly pea tea, Dorn has described his product as an “Instagram hit,” sharing that the month-to-month growth of his sales have been up 55% for all butterfly pea products within the past 12 months.
+Due to the alluring color of butterfly pea tea, Dorn has described his product as an Instagram hit, sharing that the month-to-month growth of his sales have been up for all butterfly pea products.
 The growth has been so promising that Dorn is now working to develop a new product that centers butterfly pea tea: blue gin.
 “We’re working with numerous gin distilleries in the US and UK that infuse their gin with butterfly pea flowers, thereby creating an amazing blue gin,” he said.

 It’s all basic science: butterfly pea tea’s PH balance is delicate, and the introduction of acid like lemon juice can change the drink from a deep indigo, to a rich, royal purple, to even bright magenta-pink.
-Butterfly pea tea can be layered with lemonade and, when poured slowly, can emerge as a two-toned beverage that people can't help but to Instagram.
+Butterfly pea tea can be layered with lemonade and, when poured slowly, can emerge as a two-toned beverage that people can't help but to photograph.

 At Citroën, a cocktail bar and bistro located in Brooklyn, butterfly pea tea finds it way in two drinks.
 “We use it in a cocktail called the ‘Disco Nap,’” Dawn Eldrige, the general manager and beverage director of Citroën, revealed.
 The drink uses Modagor gin infused with butterfly pea flowers and “when layered with citrus it reacts with the PH change and morphs into a beautiful fuchsia color.”
 In addition to the Disco Nap, Citroën also serves up their interpretation of an Arnold Palmer using butterfly pea tea.
 “These drinks are wildly popular with our guests for a host of reasons: it’s a stunning drink, catches the eye, and it's also very enjoyable to drink,” Eldrige added.